-Introducing kids to volunteer and community service opportunities is incredibly important: it helps nonprofit organizations impact more people and it benefits the volunteers in countless ways.
-Finding ways to serve as a family isn't always easy, and volunteering seems to be one of the first things to get squeezed out of a busy schedule.
-We hope these 71 unexpected ways to volunteer with your kids will help you redefine what it means to serve others and make it part of your family's routine.
+Discover 117 ideas for volunteering with your kids or family and learn what science says about why volunteerism is important.
+Finding ways to serve others as a family isn’t easy, and volunteering is one of the first things to get squeezed out of a busy schedule.
+We hope these volunteer ideas will help you redefine what it means to volunteer and make it part of your family’s routine.

 I believe in what we’re doing because I can see the difference in both of our families.

-That said, I wish I could shout this from the rooftops:
+That said, I wish I could shout from the rooftops why volunteerism is important:

-Find a way to get your kids involved in service or volunteering.
-Redefine what it means to serve (more on this below) and then look for ways to serve with your tween or teen.
-Figure.it.out.
+Redefine what it means to volunteer and find ways to serve others with your kids.
 You’ll never regret the time or money it took, or the inconvenience it required.
 You’ll see your kids differently and they’ll see the world with a new perspective.
 Helping others can be a life-changing experience for everyone involved.

 Our world is a mess.
 Our nation is angry.
 Our communities are divided.
 Our families are disconnected.

-We’ve talked about it before, but a reminder is always helpful.
-We know that volunteering has a tremendous impact on the organizations, nonprofits and people being helped.
-But the scientific benefits for people who serve or volunteer are numerous--the list below comes from the Harvard Business Review, the Mayo Clinic, Stanford Social Innovation Review, the Corporation for National and Community Service and Forbes.
+The scientific benefits for people who serve others are numerous.
+The list below comes from the Harvard Business Review, the Mayo Clinic, Stanford Social Innovation Review, the Corporation for National and Community Service and Forbes.

 Volunteering and serving can: